Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/if-then.rst

 		* This program shows an if statement
 		*/

-		// this allows for console input
-		const prompt = require('prompt-sync')()
+		// this allows for console input in Node.js const prompt = require('prompt-sync')()

 		// input